Stampeders edge Eskimos to earn another trip to Grey Cup

 Finch dipsy doodled 50 yards to the end zone and Messam's three-yard carry added a two-point convert with 22 seconds to go in the first half.

-Michel capped a 41-yard drive taking the hand off from Mitchell and scampering 13 yards to score at 11:54.
+Marken Michel capped a 41-yard drive taking the hand off from Mitchell and scampering 13 yards to score at 11:54.
 Calgary scored on the first drive of second quarter when Mitchell threw a 10-yard pass to McDaniel.

 Reilly connected with an uncovered Walker for a 69-yard touchdown at 8:44 of the first quarter.
 On a third-down gamble, Gable punched the ball in from eight yards to score on Edmonton's first drive.